Spaces That Scale: How Design Becomes Your Most Visible Growth Strategy

 I've seen firsthand how design goes beyond affecting patients and staff.

-At one project, I was in the building department pulling a business license.
-The staff needed a final signature, and the official casually referenced the facility we had just completed.
+At the business license office: I was pulling a business license and needed a final signature.
+The official casually referenced the facility we had just completed.
 Everyone in the department knew it.
 In an office that sees hundreds of projects a week, our facility stood out, not just because it was new, but because it was one of the nicest healthcare facilities in the community.
-Some organizations fill space in a shopping center, we transformed it.

-At the final business license inspection for this same facility, the fire department did a walk through with me.
-Inspectors who see every kind of building in the community were struck by the quality and the comfort.
-They kept commenting about how intentional the design was, both in safety and in aesthetics, and went as far to say that they’d be coming when they were eligible.
-That reaction mattered.
-Investment in high-quality facilities delivering high-quality care signals a commitment to impacting lives, not just making money.
+At the final inspection: Fire department inspectors who see every kind of building in the community were struck by the quality and the comfort.
+They kept commenting about how intentional the design was, both in safety and in aesthetics, and went as far to say that they'd be coming when they were eligible.

 That recognition accelerates trust in the community, builds credibility with referral partners, and creates momentum before you've seen your first patient.

-When you invest in design, you separate yourself from other business just trying to make a buck.
-Communities take pride in the fact that you’ve chosen to make an investment in their community.
+When you invest in design, you separate yourself from other businesses just trying to make a buck.
+Communities take pride in the fact that you've chosen to make an investment in their community.

 When Care and Space Don't Match